gmail unsubscribeemail managementproductivity

 How it works:

-• Gmail automatically reads header and shows unsubscribe link
+• Gmail automatically reads the header and shows the unsubscribe link

 • One-click unsubscribe experience